The-Policy-Posse/Social_Media_Final/README.md

 Once the data successfully scraped and validated, extensive EDA was run using several exploratory methods to determine if this data would be a good candidate for modeling.

 The first step was employing Allotaxonometry-Style graphs on several test states to determine if rough trends and differences could be detected in the data, or if it was simply too noisy to be worth the trouble.
-With our EDA Allotaxonemtry, we were able to detect a Marijunana Legalization Trend uptick due to recent legislation around that date, and in Vermont we were able to detect Foliage-related terms:
+With our EDA Allotaxonemtry, we were able to detect a Marijunana Legalization Trend downtick due to a legislative event that was losing steam, and in Vermont we were able to detect Foliage-related terms:

 <p>
   <img src="images/kentucky-5-01-23.png" alt="EDA Allotaxonometry of Kentucky" style="width: 45%;">